 Wildlife safaris in Africa are pretty well known but we think Australia’s weird and wonderful wildlife can give Africa a run for its money.
 No guides are required and often you don’t even need to pay a cent.
 There are hundreds of amazing animal spotting opportunities but here are ten of our favourites.

 We've added where we stayed in the area if it was somewhere we would recommend and would choose to stay again ourselves.

 Best place to see wild koalas – Kangaroo Island, SA

 Top of most people's list of Australian animals to see is a Koala.
 Despite being a national icon, the number of Koalas in the wild are declining and they're not that easy to find.

-If you haven’t spotted one in the wild yet, head straight to Kangaroo Island.
+If you haven’t spotted one yet, then the best place to see a koala in the wild is Kangaroo Island.
 We saw them in a few different spots, but a good bet is on the Heritage walk in Flinders Chase National Park.
 It’s an easy 15 minute circuit with big rewards.
 We aren’t great spotters but saw three on this track including a little joey pretty easily.
 The bonus is there are also hundreds of roos too!

 Where to stay: Hanson Bay Cabins

 How to get there: It's a 25 minute flight from Adelaide or 45 minute ferry journey from Cape Jervis.